HacktheHill/track-the-hack/src/pages/resources/en.md

-# Hack the Hill
+# HackHers

-The event is over now, but we hope to see you next year!
+The details for the event will appear here on Saturday!